stanford-oval/cs294-homework-workdir/hw1/README.md

 # Homework 1
-In this homework, you will build a toy question answering (QA) skill for the Almond virtual assistant on a domain of your choice using schema.org data from websites.
+In this homework, you will build a toy question answering (QA) skill for the Almond virtual assistant on a domain of your choice using schema.org data from a website of your choice.
-This workdir provides you a `Makefile` to help you run the scripts needed, as well as an example QA skill for the restaurant domain.
+This workdir provides you with a `Makefile` to help you run the scripts needed, as well as an example QA skill for the restaurant domain.

 (The scripts have been tested on Fedora, Ubuntu, and Mac.
-Windows users can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), but a linux VM is recommended.)
+Windows users can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), but using a Linux virtual machine is recommended.)

 ## Install dependencies
 This homework requires `docker`, `nodejs` (>=10.0), and `yarn` as a package manager.